-I LOVE being part of the Food Network seasonal food blogger gatherings but have not had a chance to participate in a long time.
+I enjoy being part of the Food Network seasonal food blogger gatherings but have not had a chance to participate in a long time.
 Summer is definitely one of my favorite seasons for cooking, and I knew I had to sneak at least one recipe in before we slide into a season of squash and comfort foods.
 Here is our new favorite baked potato salad recipe which would be great for any of your summer soirees.

 Potato salad has been on my mind for a few weeks now.
-I blame it from planning a weekend of camping for Lenny’s birthday.
+I blame it for planning a weekend of camping for Lenny’s birthday.
 I had hopes of making a big batch, and bringing it along but last minute I decided to wait.
 As soon as we got home, I got back in the kitchen and whipped up a batch.

 I LOVE potato salad, all that creamy goodness mashed in with one of my favorite foods.
-For this potato salad recipe I wanted to change things around from how I normally make a potato salad.
+For this potato salad recipe, I wanted to change things around from how I normally make a potato salad.
 I had seen a few recipes floating around for a loaded baked potato salad, and decided to play around with that idea.
-I baked the potatoes instead of boiling them, which was a a genius ideas as there is no added moisture in the salad.
+I baked the potatoes instead of boiling them, which was a genius ideas as there is no added moisture in the salad.
 The dressing is loaded with everything that should be placed in a baked potato; sour cream, chives, green onions and lots of crispy bacon.

 The Heritage Cook: French Potato Salad with Haricot Vert (Gluten-Free)

 Napa Farmhouse 1885: Mom’s Potato Salad (the Best Ever!)

 Red or Green: Spicy Potato Salad with Jalapeno and Vinegar Vinaigrette

 Elephants and the Coconut Trees: Creamy Potato Salad with Mint